ckan/ckanapi-exporter/README.markdown

 case-insensitively.
 This will find extras named "contributor", "Contributor", "Contributor 1", "Contributor 2", etc. When there are multiple matches they'll be written as a quoted comma-separated list in the CSV file, for example:
-`"Thom Yorke,Nigel Godrich,Jonny Greenwood"`'.
+`"Thom Yorke,Nigel Godrich,Jonny Greenwood"`.

-The Description column finds the "notes" field of each and truncates the value to the first 255 characters.
+The Description column finds the "notes" field of each dataset and truncates the value to the first 255 characters.

 The Format column finds the "format" field of each of the dataset's resources and outputs them as a quoted comma-separated list, deduplicated.
 For example: